-As of the date of closing, Co-Bond Counsel will issue an opinion to the effect that under existing law, the interest on the 2018B Bonds (including any original issue discount properly allocable to the owner of a 2018B Bond) is excluded from gross income for federal income tax purposes.
-Furthermore, interest on the 2018B Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; provided, however for the purpose of computing the alternative minimum tax imposed on certain corporations (as defined for federal income tax purposes), such interest may be taken into account in determining adjusted current earnings for any tax year which began prior to January 1, 2018.
-For the purpose of rendering the opinion set forth in this paragraph, Co-Bond Counsel has assumed compliance by the Commission with requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be met subsequent to the issuance of the 2018B Bonds in order that interest thereon be and remain excluded from gross income for federal income tax purposes.
-Failure to comply with such requirements could cause the interest on the 2018B Bonds to be included in gross income retroactive to the date of issuance of the 2018B Bonds.
-Co-Bond Counsel expresses no opinion regarding other federal tax consequences arising with respect to the 2018B Bonds.
+As of the date of closing, Co-Bond Counsel will issue an opinion to the effect that under existing law, the interest on the First Series Bonds is excluded from gross income for federal income tax purposes.
+Furthermore, interest on the First Series Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
+For the purpose of rendering the opinion set forth in this paragraph, Co-Bond Counsel has assumed compliance by the Commission with requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be met subsequent to the issuance of the First Series Bonds in order that interest thereon be and remain excluded from gross income for federal income tax purposes.
+Failure to comply with such requirements could cause the interest on the First Series Bonds to be included in gross income retroactive to the date of issuance of the First Series Bonds.
+Co-Bond Counsel expresses no opinion regarding other federal tax consequences arising with respect to the First Series Bonds.